Vinay12345-neutron/RAG-chatbot/README.md

 2. **Retrieval**: Use embeddings and vector similarity search to retrieve the most relevant chunks based on the user's query.
 3. **Generation**: Pass the retrieved chunks to an LLM to generate a coherent response.

-This project was created as part of an AI internship assignment to demonstrate practical knowledge of modern AI systems.

 ---